-Response: No employees were terminated during the audit year.
+Response: There were no terminated employees.

 19. Obtain management's representation that employer and employee portions of payroll taxes, retirement contributions, health insurance premiums, and workers' compensation premiums have been paid, and associated forms have been filed, by required deadlines.